michelle3211/311project/project-background/generics_and_mixins.md

 ```
 [@2]

-This is the identity function: the return value is exactly the value that was passed in.
 The `T` is a type variable whose value is determined based on what value is passed in.
 Then that `T` is used again as the return type.
-It is precise since it retains exactly the type that was passed in, and it works for multiple types, hence the above is considered a generic function.

-The `T` itself is the generic.
-As in
+It is precise since it retains exactly the type that was passed in, and it works for multiple types, hence the above is considered a *generic function*.
+In the following example, the `T` itself is the generic.

 ```ts
 var myArray = new Array<T>();
 ```
-Once a `T` has been specified, you need to continue using that particular type or else the compiler disallows it.
+Once a `T` has been specified, you need to continue using that particular type, otherwise the compiler disallows it.
 Contrast this with JavaScript where an array can contain elements of different types. [@3]

-When calling a generic function in TypeScript.
-Either specify the type explicitly or let the compiler figure it out (this is called type argument inference).
+When calling a generic function in TypeScript, either specify the type explicitly or let the compiler determine it (this is called *type argument inference*).
 There can be cases when the compiler will not be able to figure it out and we will want to use the explicit method.
-Examples below based on the TypeScript handbook again.
+Compare the two examples below (based on those from the TypeScript handbook).

 ```ts
 var output = identity<number>(1843);  // output will have type 'number', explicitly passed to the function